The prevalence and persistence of ethnic and racial harassment and its impact on health: a longitudinal analysis

 The project is funded by the Economic and Social Research Council (ESRC) under the Secondary Data Analysis Initiative.
 It uses Understanding Society, which includes an Ethnic Minority Boost, to understand how ethnic minorities in the UK experience harassment and its impact on their lives.

 Firstly, who experiences ethnic or racial harassment?
-The study will look at an overview of the prevalence, intensity and persistence of harassment in British society today.
-Following a long tradition of survey-based research on harassment and its effects, the researchers’ first aim is to understand who is most likely to experience harassment in Britain today.
+The study looked at an overview of the prevalence, intensity and persistence of harassment in British society today.
+Following a long tradition of survey-based research on harassment and its effects, the researchers’ first aim was to understand who is most likely to experience harassment in Britain today.
 Are particular ethnic and religious groups more likely to experience harassment?
 Which types of individuals within these groups are more vulnerable?

-Secondly, the study will look at whether ethnic minorities living in certain types of areas are at a greater risk of experiencing harassment and look for the causal impact of residential characteristics on harassment.
+Secondly, the study looked at whether ethnic minorities living in certain types of areas are at a greater risk of experiencing harassment and looked for the causal impact of residential characteristics on harassment.

-Thirdly, researchers will seek to identify protective factors against the negative impact of harassment on mental health and wellbeing.
-They aim to uncover factors that make individuals resilient to the negative consequences of harassment on mental health and wellbeing.
+Thirdly, researchers sought to identify protective factors against the negative impact of harassment on mental health and wellbeing.
+They uncovered factors that make individuals resilient to the negative consequences of harassment on mental health and wellbeing.

-The fourth research area will look at the effect of ethnic or racial harassment on health behaviours.
-The researchers will examine related – but distinct - research questions: what is the effect of ethnic and racial harassment on the health behaviours of the adult foreign born? and what is the effect of exposure to ethnic or racial harassment on the health behaviours of UK born (or raised) ethnic minorities?
+The fourth research area looked at the effect of ethnic or racial harassment on health behaviours.
+The researchers examined related – but distinct – research questions: what is the effect of ethnic and racial harassment on the health behaviours of the adult foreign born? and what is the effect of exposure to ethnic or racial harassment on the health behaviours of UK born (or raised) ethnic minorities?